Torta Pasqualina (Italian Spinach Easter Pie)

 - 2 tablespoons extra-virgin olive oil

-- 15 ounces fresh ricotta cheese, drained liquid removed
+- 15 ounces fresh ricotta cheese, drained, liquid removed

-- 7 eggs, room temperature
+- 7 eggs, at room temperature

 - 1 teaspoon salt